Youth Tour / CYCLE

 Student Eligibility

-This contest is open to any current high school sophomore (CYCLE) or junior (Youth Tour) attending a school or being homeschooled within one of the nine counties served by Ozark Electric Cooperative (Barry, Christian, Dade, Greene, Jasper, Lawrence, Newton, Polk, or Stone counties).
+This contest is open to any current high school sophomore (CYCLE) or junior (Youth Tour) attending a school or being homeschooled within Ozark Electric Cooperative's service area (scroll down for our service area map).
 Immediate family members of Ozark Electric employees or board members are ineligible to compete.

 Judging

 The contest consists of two parts - review of the written essay and in-person interviews.
-The top six junior finalists and the top six sophomore finalists will move to in-person interviews.
+The top six junior finalists and the top six sophomore finalists will move to in-person interviews with a panel of judges from the surrounding area.

 Finalists